supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Signed Binary Numbers.md

 The binary signed numbers in the sign complement system are added and subtracted as the same way as [[Subtraction of Unsigned Numbers|unsigned numbers]].
 Hence computer needs only one common hardware to deal with arithmetics of both types.

 Addition of positive numbers in both 1's and 2's complement system are same.
-The final carry is discarded in 2's complement addition and the final carry is added to the result i.e. end around carry in 1's complement addition.
+The final carry is discarded in 2's complement addition and the final carry is added to the result (end around carry) in 1's complement addition.

 2s complement system is better than 1s complement system because,
 - there is no additional addition by 1.